 Onitsuka Tiger sneakers' closure systems technically only fall into two categories: slip-on and lace-up.
 However, the brand utilizes different designs for their slip-on construction for enhanced style and aesthetic.
 Read on to know which one will suit you best.

-- Laceless - These shoes have all the features of a lace-up Onitsuka Tiger sneaker except shoelaces.
+Laceless - These shoes have all the features of a lace-up Onitsuka Tiger sneaker except shoelaces.
 It displays a tongue along with eyelets, but it primarily works as a slip-on kick as its tongue is stitched onto the side panels of the upper.
-Some shoes that fall under this category are the Mexico 66 Slip-On and Mexico 66 Paraty.
+Some shoes that fall under this category are the Mexico 66 Slip-On and Paraty Mexico 66 version.

 This second group of classifications includes the brand’s different collections.
 Each collection features Onitsuka Tiger sneakers that share the same distinct characteristic that makes them special and different from the rest of the shoes in the brand’s lineup and sometimes from the rest of all sneakers in general.